FAO-SID/Docker-Apps/GloSIS-database/README.md

-## Quick Start: Using Image from Docker Hub
+## Quick Start: Install GloSIS database from Docker Hub

 The simplest way to get started is to pull the Docker image directly from Docker Hub.